RonnenPodolsky/RonnenPodolsky/README.md

 ## 🔭 My goal

 - Engineer some software with guidance of awesome engineers!
-   - currently working on a Frontend React project for a client
+   - Currently working on a Frontend React project for a client.
-- Do it with React, preferably, but can learn other frameworks quickly
+- Become a React expert, but open to learn other frameworks.

 ## 🎖️ What I used to do

-- Product management and Data analysis
+- Product management and Data analysis.

 ## 💫 What I did to achieve my goal?